 Status epilepticus refers to a single long-lasting seizure, or several shorter seizures that occur without the child regaining consciousness between seizures.
 Febrile seizures that last 30 minutes or more are considered febrile status epilepticus.

 Children with febrile status epilepticus are at risk of brain damage if not treated promptly.

 A doctor's evaluation

 Sometimes a spinal tap, blood tests, or brain imaging

-Because parents cannot tell whether children have a brain infection, children who have a fever and who have a seizure for the first time or are very sick should be taken to the emergency department immediately for evaluation.
+Because parents cannot tell whether children have a brain infection, which is life-threatening, children who have a fever and who have a seizure for the first time or are very sick should be taken to the emergency department immediately for evaluation.

 Doctors examine the children and, depending on what they find, sometimes do tests to check for serious disorders that can cause seizures.
 These tests may include

 A spinal tap Spinal Tap Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
 Electroencephalography (EEG) is a simple, painless procedure in which... read more (lumbar puncture) with analysis of fluid from around the spinal cord (cerebrospinal fluid) to check for meningitis and encephalitis